 Each Member shall be responsible for – and shall indemnify and hold harmless the Cooperative and its employees, agents and independent contractors against death, injury, loss or damage and costs, including reasonable attorney’s fees, resulting from any defect in or improper use or maintenance of such premises and all wiring and apparatus connected thereto or used thereon, from the Member’s negligence or the Member’s failure to comply with the Cooperative’s bylaws, policies, rules and regulations.
 Each Member shall make available to the Cooperative a suitable site, as determined by the Cooperative, whereon to place the Cooperative’s physical facilities for the furnishing of and metering of electric service and shall permit the Cooperative’s authorized employees, agents and independent contractors to have safe access thereto for meter reading and bill collecting and for inspection, maintenance, replacement, relocation, repair or disconnection of such facilities at all reasonable times.

 As part of the consideration for such service, each Member shall be the Cooperative’s bailee of such facilities and shall accordingly desist from interfering with, impairing the operation of or causing damage to such facilities, and shall use the Member’s best efforts to prevent others from so doing.
 Each Member shall also provide such protective devices to the Member’s premises, apparatuses or meter base as the Cooperative shall from time to time require in order to protect the Cooperative’s physical facilities and their operation and to prevent any interference with or damage to such facilities.
-In the event such facilities are interfered with, impaired in their operation or damaged by the Member, or by any other person when the Member’s reasonable care and surveillance should have prevented such, the Member shall indemnify and hold harmless the Cooperative and its employees, agents and independent contractors against death, injury, loss or damage and costs, including reasonable attorney’s fees, resulting therefrom, including but not limited to the Cooperative’s cost of repairing, replacing or relocating any such facilities and its loss, if any, of revenues resulting from the failure or defective functioning of its metering equipment.
+In the event such facilities are interfered with, impaired in their operation or damaged by the Member, or by any other person when the Member’s reasonable care and surveillance should have prevented such, the Member shall indemnify and hold harmless the Cooperative and its employees, agents and independent contractors against any and all death, injury, loss or damage to person or property and costs, including reasonable attorney’s fees, resulting therefrom, including but not limited to the Cooperative’s cost of repairing, replacing or relocating any such facilities and its loss, if any, of revenues resulting from the failure or defective functioning of its metering equipment.

 Member to Grant Easements to Cooperative.
-Each Member shall, upon being requested to do so by the Cooperative, execute and deliver to the Cooperative, for the Member, the Member’s successors and assigns, grants of easement or right-of-way over, on or under such real property in which the Member has any interest(or in, under or upon all streets, roads or highways abutting such real property) owned or leased by or mortgaged to the Member, such easement or right-of-way to be utilized for the construction, operation, repair and maintenance of electric distribution and service lines and appurtenances, whether owned by the Cooperative or otherwise, and for any other purposes, such as for communications, whether such facilities are used to serve the Member or others.
+Each Member shall, upon being requested to do so by the Cooperative, execute and deliver to the Cooperative, for the Member, the Member’s successors and assigns, grants of easement or right-of-way over, on or under such real property in which the Member has any interest(and in, under or upon all streets, roads or highways abutting such real property) owned or leased by or mortgaged to the Member, such easement or right-of-way to be utilized for the construction, operation, repair and maintenance of electric distribution and service lines and appurtenances, whether owned by the Cooperative or otherwise, and for any other purposes, such as for communications, whether such facilities are used to serve the Member or others.
 Such easement or right-of-way shall include the right to cut or trim trees on the right-of-way or that threaten facilities located on the easement or right-of-way.
 The Cooperative shall take into consideration any suggestions of the landowner to minimize any inconveniences to the landowner in the construction, operations, maintenance or relocation of Cooperative electric facilities but the Cooperative may locate said facilities on said premises where it deems them necessary and under the terms and conditions as the Cooperative shall require.

 No Liability for Debts of the Cooperative.
 All property of the members shall be exempt from execution or other liability for the debts of the Cooperative and no member shall be liable or responsible for any debts or liabilities of the Cooperative.